Hyper Docs

 Conclusion

 And for now, that's it.
-If you want to learn you're advised to look through the documentation and the blog.
+If you want to learn you're advised to look through the and the .

-We wish you happy hacking on Hyper, but if you think that we've missed anything from the getting started guide please do tell us via the Hyper console, the forum or on Twitter.
+We wish you happy hacking on Hyper, but if you think that we've missed anything from the getting started guide please do tell us via the , or on .